 Why Birding In Winter Can Be Great

 Birding is diverse, it can be a thrilling and exciting adventure, or it can be a quiet and relaxing experience.
-It’s great for times when we need to be keeping our distance from others outside our household, and it’s a perfect way to explore new outdoor areas in your local community and keep yourself active.
+It’s a perfect way to explore new outdoor areas in your local community and keep yourself active.

-And for all you avid birders, this time of the year is also pretty great for bird photography!
-The sun is lower in the sky, meaning you don’t have to deal with the harsh overhead light of a summer midday and you get nicer lighting for longer periods of time.
-As well, the esteemed “golden hours” for lighting around dusk and dawn are at much more reasonable times than in the summer—A 7:45am sunrise is a lot easier to go shoot than a 5:30am one!
+And for all you avid birders, this time of the year is excellent for bird photography!
+The sun is lower in the sky, meaning you don’t have to deal with the harsh overhead light of summer midday.
+You also get nicer lighting for longer periods of time.
+The esteemed “golden hours” for lighting around dusk and dawn are at much more reasonable times than in the summer—A 7:45am sunrise is a lot easier to go shoot than a 5:30am one!

-A male Bufflehead running along the water as it takes off.
+A male Bufflehead runs along the water as it takes off.

-Admittedly, there are some unavoidable downsides to winter birding that can be deal breakers for some.
+Admittedly, there are some unavoidable downsides to winter birding that can be deal-breakers for some.
 But rain, wind, snow, and everything else BC winters throw at us can be mitigated with proper gear.
-Dressing in layers can help you during those windy sessions along the shores, and getting some good windproof gloves can save your hands some future hurting.
+Dressing in layers can help you during those windy sessions along the shores.
+Getting some good windproof gloves can save your hands some future hurting.
 Making sure to keep yourself dry will also help stave off the cold, so don’t forget your rain jacket!
 And maybe leave a spare set of clothes in your vehicle or backpack if you can, just in case.

 And again, a tip for bird photographers, protect your gear!
 Colder weather drains batteries quicker, so pack a couple of spares for your camera.
 Also, you may want to invest in a rain cover for your camera that can protect your gear and let you shoot on rainy and snowy days.
 Heavy-duty covers are available if you’ll be out shooting in the elements quite a bit, but there are also inexpensive ones that can fold into a pocket in your bag just in case the weather turns while you’re out.

 It’s all about the birds, of course!
-Whether it’s out on the water, along the coasts of oceans and lakes, or inland in our forests, plains, and even backyards, there are birds everywhere in the winter.
+Whether it’s out on the water, along the coasts of oceans and lakes, or inland in our forests, plains, and backyards, birds are everywhere in the winter.

 A Cormorant drying off its wings in the sunlight.
 Photo by Shayne Kaye.